L293D Motor Driver Shield for Arduino

 If you are using 28BYJ-48 unipolar stepper, those motors are rated at 5V and offer 48 steps per revolution.
 So, connect external 5V power supply to the EXT_PWR terminal.
 Remember to remove the PWR jumper.

-The motor can be connected to any of the four terminals M1-M2(port1) and M3-M4(port2).
+The stepper motor is connected to any of the four terminals M1-M2(port1) and M3-M4(port2).
 In this experiment we are connecting it to Port 2.

 stepper motor control